CBD Dosage: How Much Is "Too Much"?

 Health conditions and CBD

-From mild discomfort to more severe ailments, CBD and THC consumption carry various health benefits, having helped millions of individuals find relief.
+From mild discomfort to more severe ailments, CBD and THC have helped millions of individuals find relief.

 Some of the most common reasons individuals may use CBD include:

-While more research is needed into the effects of CBD on the above medical issues, some individuals prefer CBD as an alternative or complement to prescription medications.
+While more research is ongoing, some individuals prefer CBD as an alternative or complement to prescription medications.

 What is the right CBD dosage?